F5Networks/f5-cloud-failover-extension/docs/userguide/aws-same-az.rst

      }
   },

-#.
+a.
 Sign in to the AWS Management Console and open the Amazon S3 console.

-#.
+b.
 In the :guilabel:`Bucket name` list, choose the name of the bucket.

-#.
+c.
 In the :guilabel:`Name` list, choose the name of the object you want to add tags to.

-#.
+d.
 Select :guilabel:`Properties`.

-#.
+e.
 Select :guilabel:`Tags` and then select :guilabel:`Add Tag`.

-#.
+f.
 Each tag is a key-value pair.
 Type a :guilabel:`Key` and a :guilabel:`Value` of your choosing.
 This key-value pair will match the key-value pair you enter in the `externalStorage.scopingTags` section of the CFE declaration.
 Then select :guilabel:`Save`

 ..
 NOTE:: If you use our declaration example, the key-value tag would be: ``"f5_cloud_failover_label":"mydeployment"``